Skip to content

 Barium in Connecticut Drinking Water

-Barium has been detected in water systems serving 12,303 ZIP codes nationwide.
+Barium has been detected in 123 Connecticut ZIP codes, above a limit or health guideline in 1.
 Here is what you need to know about barium in your drinking water and how it may affect your household.

 What Is Barium?